keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 The XML payload itself is mostly self-contained, but may reference data from the outer KDBX container.
 A note is given where this is the case.

+# Conventions

+In this document the keywords 'MUST', 'MUST NOT', 'REQUIRED', 'SHALL', 'SHALL NOT', 'SHOULD', 'SHOULD NOT', 'RECOMMENDED', 'MAY', and 'OPTIONAL' in capital letters are used to indicate requirements for the format specification.
+Their meaning is described in [@!RFC2119].

 # Security Considerations